tlswg/wg-materials/ietf113/notes.md

 Richard: dont have lot of stake in this fight.
 Would be good to have validation of this.

-# RFC 8446bis presented by ekr:
+## RFC8446bis presented by ekr:

 Martin: very happy to say 1 error code for PSK

 Sean Turner: on next version next month, we will issues WGLC

-# SNIP Status presented by Martin Thomson
+## SNIP Status presented by Martin Thomson

 Martin: Looking for implementations, especially server side

 Sean: thanks for work.

-# Hybrid Key Exchange presented by (no one yet, douglas not in the room):
+## Hybrid Key Exchange presented by (no one yet, douglas not in the room):

 ekr: can we rename it, now we have Hybrid Public Key Exchange - names are confusing.